flux-framework/flux-core/doc/man1/flux-pstree.rst

 .. option:: -a, --all

    Include jobs in all states, including inactive jobs.
-   This is shorthand for *--filter=pending,running,inactive*.
+   This is shorthand for :option:`--filter=pending,running,inactive`.

 .. option:: -c, --count=N